 It’s so easy to forget when you are ordering multiple items per project.
 I do this easily through my CRM, Dubsado, they have an expense section for each project where you can quickly add these in.

-I created this handy Excel calculator that allows you to put in your amount you charge for a project and the amount you spent on a project to calculate your profit percentage per project, be sure to snag it for free below!
+I created this handy Excel calculator that allows you to put in your amount you charge for a project and the amount you spent on a project to calculate your profit percentage per project, be sure to snag it here!

 As a business owner, we usually have a friend named Murphy, and him and his law follow us around just waiting for the perfect time.